JhaSaumya/Bank-Loan-Analysis-/README.md

 Total Funded Amount: $435.8M was successfully disbursed, with a significant MoM growth of 13.0%.
 This showcases the bank's increasing ability to meet customer financial needs.

-Total Amount Received: $473.1M, representing a MoM growth of 15.8%.
+The Total Amount Received was $473.1M, representing a 15.8% MoM growth.
 This is a positive sign of efficient loan repayment and cash flow into the bank.

 Average Interest Rate: 12.0%, reflecting a slight Month-to-Date (MTD) fluctuation but generally consistent lending rates.

-Average Debt-to-Income (DTI) Ratio: 13.3%, providing an indication of borrowers' financial health.
+Average Debt-to-Income (DTI) Ratio: 13.3%, indicating borrowers' financial health.

 Good vs. Bad Loans:
 The Good Loans ratio (86.2%) highlights the bank's focus on lending to creditworthy customers, while the Bad Loans (13.8%) signify areas of risk that need close monitoring and strategic interventions.